-In this how to draw expressions video lesson you will learn to create a surprised expression drawing.
+In this how to draw expressions video lesson, you will learn how to draw a surprised face!

 The next thing to adjust is to open up the eyes.
 The pupil is going to stay the same size, though some artists choose to shrink the pupil a little bit to heighten the shocked expression.

 Adjust and lower the the bottom of the jaw to accommodate the open mouth.

 In this example drawing the mouth is kept quite small and the upper lip is left in a neutral pose, but because of the opening of the jaw the sides of the mouth are going to be pulled down.

 Add a little shading to the lower lip and you’re all finished learning how to draw a shocked expression.

 We hope you learned a lot from this article on how to draw a surprised face.